During the week-long program, NACS Women’s Leadership Program attendees get to experience Yale’s campus in addition to classroom learning.

 New Haven, CT 06511

 Lodging at The Study at Yale Hotel and scheduled meals are included in the total cost of the program.
 NACS will handle the booking of your room and will communicate updates as applicable.
-All participant’s lodging will be booked with an arrival date of Sunday, November 12 and departure date of Friday, November 17.
-If an extra night is needed either before or after the program due to travel, then please contact Brandi Mauro at bmauro@convenience.org.
+All participant’s lodging will be booked with an arrival date of Sunday, November 17 and departure date of Friday, November 22.
+If you need to reserve additional nights before or after the program, then reach out to the hotel directly.
+Additional nights are at the participant's expense.

 Helpful travel instructions: